Visas for starting a business in Germany: A guide in plain English

 Two business types in Germany – and two types of visas

-There are two different ways you can be self-employed person in Germany:
+There are two different ways you can become a self-employed person in Germany:

 Depending on your business, you’ll have to apply for a visa as one or the other.